 In the close proximity of the popular tourist mountain resort Divčibare, on the slopes of the mountain Maljen in western Serbia, a young architectural duo Tijana and Andrej Mitrovic have built their own summer house, the design of which was inspired by the model of Serbian traditional chalets ( ‘ brvnara’ in Serbian).

-A small chalet exemplifies the design approach of new generation architects in Serbia, which is research informed forms in line with appropriate criteria and standards and bearing in mind the principles of traditional heritage through a variety of ways for reinterpretation of traditional architectural motifs.
+A small chalet exemplifies the design approach of new generation architects in Serbia, which is research-informed forms in line with appropriate criteria and standards and bearing in mind the principles of traditional heritage through a variety of ways for a reinterpretation of traditional architectural motifs.